citp/privacy-policy-historical/n/no/noo/nookpress.com.md

-> *The following text is extracted and transformed from the nookpress.com privacy policy that was archived on 2014-12-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141227205705id_/http%3A//www.barnesandnoble.com/help/cds2.asp%3FPID%3D25560) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nookpress.com privacy policy that was archived on 2015-06-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150610015926id_/http%3A//www.barnesandnoble.com/help/cds2.asp%3FPID%3D25560) for the most accurate reproduction.*

 # Privacy Policy - Barnes & Noble

-Effective Date: January 27, 2014
+Effective Date: April 1, 2015

 This Privacy Policy applies to personal and other information that may be collected when you interact with the Barnes & Noble enterprise, which consists of (a) Barnes & Noble, Inc. and its subsidiaries, including their respective businesses and operations (collectively, "Barnes & Noble"); (b) businesses and operations managed or operated by Barnes & Noble; (c) websites owned, operated and managed by Barnes & Noble, including each website that links to this Privacy Policy, and any digital content stores operated by Barnes & Noble (collectively, "Barnes & Noble Websites"); and (d) Barnes & Noble and NOOK devices ("Devices"), content, software and mobile applications ("Apps").

 Protecting the privacy and security of your personal information is a priority at Barnes & Noble, and we believe that a single, comprehensive privacy policy that is straightforward and clear is in the best interests of our customers and our businesses.

 To review the prior version of Barnes & Noble's Privacy Policy, please [click here](http://www.barnesandnoble.com/help/cds2.asp?PID=27344).
-To review Barnes & Noble's Mobile Privacy Supplement optimized for reading on mobile devices, please [click here](http://m.barnesandnoble.com/customer-service/privacy-policy)

 **By interacting with Barnes & Noble in the manner described in this Privacy Policy at any time, you are accepting the practices described in this Privacy Policy and you consent to the application of this Privacy Policy to the collection, storage, use and disclosure of all your personal and other information as described.**

-These current privacy policies and the privacy practices described herein apply to personal information previously collected from you by Barnes & Noble, Inc. and each of its subsidiaries, including NOOK Media LLC and its subsidiaries ("NOOK Media"), as well as personal information that they may collect from you in the future.
+These current privacy policies and the privacy practices described herein apply to personal information previously collected from you by Barnes & Noble, Inc. and each of its subsidiaries, as well as personal information that they may collect from you in the future.

 Barnes & Noble reserves the right to modify or amend this Privacy Policy at any time, but you can be assured that, should it be necessary to do so, we will always do so in accordance with the Barnes & Noble **Privacy Principles** of Clarity, Security and Integrity.
 You will be notified of any material changes to this Privacy Policy which are less protective of customer information prior to such changes becoming effective.
 We may notify you of these changes by email reminders, by notice on this site, or by other acceptable means.
 We encourage you to periodically review this page for the latest information on our privacy practices.